rustfoundation/foundation.rust-lang.org/grants/fellowships.md

 <p>- A stipend of $1,500 USD per month</p>
 <p>- Combined Travel, Hardware & Training allowance - $2,000  (up to $750 can be spent on hardware).</p>
 <br>
+<p><center><a href="https://forms.gle/v68A9CunttghpHr77 "> >>Link to application form.</a></center>
-<p>Project Goal Fellowships can be extended beyond six months if:
+<p><i>Project Goal Fellowships can be extended beyond six months if:
 <p>- It takes longer than six months to complete the goal, or
 <p>- The Fellow selects a goal from the H125 list of goals to work on for another six months.</p>
 <br>
 <p>Applicants need not complete an entire goal or sub-goal as part of their Fellowship, but must be contributing to its completion.
-Applicants should read the list of goals before applying as they will need to select a goal as part of their application.</p>
+Applicants should read the list of goals before applying as they will need to select a goal as part of their application.<i></p>
 <div>
 <center><h2>FAQs</h2></center>